 2. Based on Construction – Monofilament & Multifilament Sutures

-Monofilament sutures provide better passage through tissues when weighed against multifilament sutures and cause lower tissue reaction.
-These are thin, smooth and strong sutures that do not tend to harbor bacteria.
+a) Monofilament Sutures: Monofilament sutures provide better passage through tissues when weighed against multifilament sutures and cause lower tissue reaction.
+These are thin, smooth, and strong sutures that do not tend to harbor bacteria.
 There is no wicking and have no capillarity.
 However, handling of these sutures may be difficult.
-These include polypropylene, nylon, PVDF, stainless steel, poliglecaprone and polydioxanone sutures.
+These include polypropylene, nylon, PVDF, stainless steel, poliglecaprone, and polydioxanone sutures.

 - Pliability – Refers to the ease of handling of the suture

-- Tapered – This type of needle passes through tissues by the means of stretching and is used for easily penetrable tissues like Peritoneum, Abdominal Viscera etc. It minimizes tissue bleeding, tearing and damage.
+- Needle Type – Tapered: This type of needle passes through tissues by the means of stretching and is used for easily penetrable tissues like Peritoneum, Abdominal Viscera, etc. It minimizes tissue bleeding, tearing, and damage.

-- Blunt – It has blunt point design used to suture densely vascular tissue such as liver, kidneys, pancreas etc.
+- - Blunt: It has a blunt point design used to suture densely vascular tissue such as liver, kidneys, pancreas, etc.

 - Tissue Reactivity – This refers to an inflammatory response of the body to the suture.
 It usually peaks in the first 2 to 7 days.

 - USP Size - USP Size of the suture describes the needle diameter.
 Other factors such as the handling properties as well as tensile strength are affected by the diameter of the suture.
 The larger the number prefix, the smaller the diameter.
 For example, 7-0 is a much finer suture than 1-0.
 The surgical guidelines usually indicate the smallest diameter of the suture to be used that can adequately hold the wounded tissue.
 This reduces trauma and ensures the minimal foreign body has to be put into the body.
 The smaller the suture, the lesser the tensile strength.